mitxpro-dev/learnjs/README.md

 ## Getting Started

-Use the right version of node
+Use the right version of node.

+> This project includes a `.nvmrc` file that specifies the version of node to use.
+If you have `nvm` installed, you can run the following command to use the correct version of node:

 ```bash
 nvm use
 ```
-Install dependencies
+Install dependencies.

 ```bash
 npm install